ZhengyuZhao/Adi-Red-Scene/README.md

 ### Introduction

 This repository contains codes for Adi-Red approach proposed in the paper [From Volcano to Toyshop: Adaptive Discriminative Region
-Discovery for Scene Recognition]().
-This approach achieved state-of-the-art performance in terms of Top-1 classification accuracy on the scene benchmark [SUN397](https://groups.csail.mit.edu/vision/SUN/).
-By deriving discriminative information directly from a CNN classifier, which was pre-trained using only image-level scene labels, Adi-Red can efficienly discover local discriminative image patches and integrate them with the global-scale image features in a multi-scale feature aggegation pipeline.
+Discovery for Scene Recognition](https://dl.acm.org/citation.cfm?id=3240698).
+This approach can derive discriminative information directly from a CNN classifier, and achieved state-of-the-art scene recognition performance in terms of Top-1 Acc. on [SUN397](https://groups.csail.mit.edu/vision/SUN/) by adopting a multi-scale patch feature aggegation pipeline.

 **Note**